View allAll Photos Tagged Variegatus,

 Time for a shave…?
 This Brown-throated Three-toed Sloth was spotted hanging around in the rainforest canopy of Panama in Central America.
 The term sloth is synonymous with the word slow – and sloths certainly live up to that definition.
 Brown-throated Sloths eat tough, rubbery leaves, which do not provide a lot of calories, so they have evolved to expend very little energy as they move among the treetops.

 Large, brown shorebird with long, decurved bill.
 Note bold head stripes.
 Occurs on mudflats, beaches, and coastal marshes.
-Often in flocks, sometimes mixed with other large shorebirds like Willet or godwits.
-Extensive global range, breeding on the Arctic tundra and wintering on coastlines as far south as Tierra del Fuego.
+Often in flocks, sometimes mixed with other large shorebirds like godwits or other curlews.
+Extensive Eastern Hemisphere range, breeding on the Arctic tundra and wintering on coastlines as far south as Australia and southern Africa.
 Generally uncommon to rare inland.
-Most similar to Bristle-thighed Curlew, which overlaps locally in Alaska and the South Pacific.
-Whimbrel is colder brown and lacks the bright buffy rump of Bristle-thighed.
-Also compare with shorter-billed Little Curlew in Asia, and larger curlews like Long-billed, Eurasian, and Far Eastern.
+Formerly considered the same species as Hudsonian Whimbrel, which has a uniform brown rump and lower back.
+Also very similar to Bristle-thighed Curlew, which overlaps locally in the South Pacific.
+Eurasian Whimbrel is colder brown and has a white rump rather than the bright buffy rump of Bristle-thighed.
+Also compare with shorter-billed Little Curlew in Asia, and larger curlews such as Eurasian and Far Eastern.
 Listen for call, a series of short, shrill whistles. (eBird)

 ---------------------